kinestetika/Calisp/README.md

 files, ~1,000 lines of code, compared to about fifty files and ~10,000 lines of code for the Java program.
 In addition, the Java program depends on another program, mcl, whereas calisp.py is purely python, which is easy to install, see below.
 The conciseness of the code makes the python version more transparent, easier to maintain and easier to further develop.
-I consider calisp.py is the successor of the Java version.
+I consider calisp.py the successor of the Java version.
 One of the reasons to shift to python is the possibility to more effectively develop machine learning approaches to filter out noisy isotopic patterns.
 Future work will explore that possibility.

 Benchmarking of Calisp.py has been completed.
 It works well, benchmarking procedures and outcomes are shared in the "benchmarking" folder.
-Parsing of .mzid files still needs to be implemented.
+Parsing of .mzid files still needs to be implemented but Thermo's spectrum protein match file format is supported.

 Calisp.py depends on numpy, scipy, pandas, tqdm, [pymzml](https://pymzml.readthedocs.io/en/latest/intro.html), pyarrow.
 These will be installed automatically by the pip command below.
 Calisp outputs the data as a Pandas DataFrame saved in (binary) [feather](https://arrow.apache.org/docs/python/feather.html) format.
 Each row contains a single isotopic pattern, with column definitions listed below.
+Calisp version 3.1 provides two small utility scripts to further process those data:

+calisp_filter_patterns      filters out noisy patterns and converts the .feather file to a .csv file calisp_compute_medians      reads the .csv file and outputs summary statistics for each protein or bin

+See below for more details on these scripts.
+It is possible that you need more data wrangling than provided by the scripts.
-From there, the user can for example explore and visualize the results in a [Jupyter notebook](https://jupyter.org/).
-For that, a tutorial wil be provided.
-In the meantime, you can check out the two notebooks I created for benchmarking calisp.py, which are in the benchmarking folder.
+In that case, you can for example explore and visualize the results in a [Jupyter notebook](https://jupyter.org/).
+To get started you can explore the code of the two scripts as well as the two benchmarking notebooks, which are in the benchmarking folder.

 Compared to previous versions of calisp, the workflow has been simplified.
-Calisp.py does not filter out any isotopic patterns, or adds up isotopic patterns to reduce noise - like the Java version does.
+Calisp.py itself does not filter out any isotopic patterns, or adds up isotopic patterns to reduce noise - like the Java version does.
 It simply estimates the ratio for the target isotopes (e.g. 13C/12C) for every isotopic pattern it can subsample.
 It estimates this ratio based on neutron abundance and using fast fourier transforms.
 The former applies to stable isotope probing experiments.
 The latter applies to natural abundances, or to isotope probing experiments with very little added label (e.g. using substrates with <1% additional 13C).
-The motivation for omitting filtering is that keeping all subsampled isotopic patterns, including bad ones, will enable training of machine learning classifiers.
+The motivation for omitting filtering from the main calisp program is that keeping all subsampled isotopic patterns, including bad ones, will enable training of machine learning classifiers.
 Also, because it was shown that the median provides better estimates for species in microbial communities than the mean, adding up isotopic patterns to improve precision has lost its purpose.
 There is more power (and sensitivity) in numbers.

 Because no data are filtered out and no isotopic patterns get added up, calisp.py, analyzes at least ten times as many isotopic patterns compared to the Java version.
 That means calisp.py is about ten times slower, it takes about 5-10 min per .mzML file on a Desktop computer.
-The user can perform filtering of the isotopic patterns using the Jupyter notebook as desired.
-For natural abundance data, it works well to only use those spectra that have a FFT fitting error ("error_fft") of less than 0.001.
-Note that this threshold is less stringent th8en thew one used by the java program.

 ## Installation